l3r8yJ/l3r8yj.github.io/_posts/2025/2025-15-05-iu-chain-testing.md

   - testing
 ---

-> Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke—only to discover it was ‘that one obscure component’
+> Every developer has sat through a 20 minute build,
+>   wondering which of a hundred tests just broke—
+>   only to discover it was 'that one obscure component'

 Not that long ago, I was taking a bath and, as often happens, an idea came to me.
-I don’t know what to call it, so let’s call it ***“Integration‑Unit Chain Testing”***.
+I don't know what to call it,
+  so let's call it ***"Integration‑Unit Chain Testing"***.
-I just want to share this idea, which I believe might be useful.
+I want to share this idea, which I believe might be useful.

 ## Problem of build time, simplicity of localization, and reliability

 The main goal of this approach is to reduce TTM (time to merge) and speed up bug localization.
-Let’s imagine we have a few integration tests (interpret “integration test” however you like—I’m just sharing the idea):
+Let's imagine we have a few integration tests (interpret "integration test" however you like—I'm sharing the idea).
+The annotations below are illustrative pseudocode;
+  no library implements them yet:

 ```asm
 @Test